 Coriander seed contains essential oil, sugars (glucose, fructose, and sucrose), alkaloids, flavones, resins, tannins, anthraquinones, sterols (beta-sitosterol and beta-sitosterol), and fixed oils.
 According to USDA nutrient value of coriander seeds per 100 g is as follows (2).

 |Compound||Amounts per 100 g.|

 |Vitamin C||21 mg|

 1. Treat arthritis

-Coriander seed consumption helps to reduce the joint swelling and expression of pro-inflammatory cytokines thus prevent inflammation (3).
+Coriander seed consumption helps to reduce joint swelling and expression of pro-inflammatory cytokines thus preventing inflammation (3).